 Will you be launching 2 major collections that align with Spring/Summer and Fall/Winter?
 Or will you be releasing more frequent collections, such as Resort, Spring, Summer, Fall, and Winter?
 Will you do any holiday or theme specific collections or edits such as Festival, Valentine's Day, Mother's Day, Independence Day, Christmas, New Years, etc.?

-This is a decision you will need to make for your brand, but the advice I always share with the companies I work with is to keep it super simple (KISS)!
+This is a decision you will need to make for your brand, but the advice I always share with the companies I work with is to keep it super simple (KISS) and lean!

 For my own jewelry brand, I give the appearance of releasing 6 collections per year - Resort, Festival, Spring, Summer, Fall, and Winter/Holiday.
 HOWEVER, I actually only produce 2 collections.